ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 Limitations
 ~~~~~~~~~~~

 - Only tested with ZM 1.32+.
 May or may not work with older versions
--  Needs Python3 (I used to support Python2, but not any more)
+- Needs Python3 (I used to support Python2, but not any more).
 Python2 will be deprecated in 2020.
 May as well update.
-- If you are using Python3, you can use ``python`` and ``pip``.
-They will point to python3 versions.
-You typically need to use ``python3`` and ``pip3`` when you have a mixed Python 2.x and 3.x install

 What
 ~~~~